wurstscript/WurstScript/manual.md

 		ifStatements
 	nextStatements

+A block has to be indented by exactly one tab.
+Using spaces for indentation is not permitted.

 In general newlines come at the end of a statement, with two exceptions:
 - Inside parenthesis newlines are ignored.
 You can use this to break longer expressions or long parameter lists over several lines.
 - Newlines are ignored when the next line starts with a dot.
 This can be used to chain method invocations.

 		someFunc(param1, param2,
 			param3, param4)

 		someUnit.setX(...)
 			.setY(...)
 			.setName(...)

 In general WurstScript tries to avoid using symbols as much as possible to provide a clear and readable look.
-At the same time most of Jass' verbosity got removed.
+At the same time it is less verbose than Jass.

 # Basics